Zukkieh/github-api-graphql/README.md

 # Testing Github GraphQL API

-To run this application you should add your Github token in config file and after this, just run:
+To run this application you should add your Github token in config file, now just run thins command in console to install all dependencies:

 ```
 yarn
 ```

-and after:
+then, run this command in console to run the application:

 ```
 js yarn start